JGNN

 We now incrementally create a trainable model using symbolic expressions that resemble math

 notation.
-The expressions are part of a scripting language, called Neuralang,
+The expressions are part of a scripting language called Neuralang.
+For fast onboarding, stick to

 the FastBuilder

-class for creating models; this ommits some of
+class for creating models, which ommits some of

-the language's features in favor of providing programmatic shortcuts for boilerplate code.
+the language's features in favor of providing programmatic shortcuts for boilerplate.
 Its constructor

 accepts two arguments A